A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Preliminaries

 Each row represents the relationship between a single metabolite and all reactions.
 For example, the second row indicates that metabolite $m_2$ is generated by reaction $r_2$ but consumed by reactions $r_4$ and $r_5$.
 Each column represents the relationship between a reaction and all the network's metabolites.
-For instance, reaction $r_3$ is shown to produce metabolites $m_3$ from the consumption of metabolite $m_1$ in the third column. \\ Furthermore, GPR associations can be categorized into three major types\cite{maranas2016optimization}:
+For instance, reaction $r_3$ is shown to produce metabolites $m_3$ from the consumption of metabolite $m_1$ in the third column.

-$F$ represents typically three types: a single gene, the AND connection, and the OR connection. $C$ is a clause in $f$. $C$ can be either a single gene or an expression following the same form as an $f$.
-Let $N$ be the metabolic network in Fig. \ref{fig1}.
-Assume it includes five genes and three GPR associations: